doughgle/doughgle.github.io/content/how-to/proxy-public-chart-repositories-as-oci-artefacts/index.md

 Some charts may use the [Sigstore](https://www.sigstore.dev/) ecosystem to sign and verify.

-For example, the latest cloudbees-core chart can be verified with:
+For example, to verify the latest cloudbees-core chart:

 ```sh
 cosign verify --key https://cdn.cloudbees.com/keyring/cloudbees.pub helm.cloudbees.com/cloudbees-core:3.14250.0_ba76d23d3618